The MMOC Announces its Annual Meeting: Registration is Open!

 The Town of Brookline Department of Public Works has issued an important update on the decades-long restoration of the Carlton Street Footbridge.
 Originally designed by

-Due to ongoing concerns about COVID-19, all meetings will be held by video conference until further notice.
+Monthly MMOC meetings are held by video conference.
 Members of the public are welcome to attend.

 Upcoming meetings: